merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 The metabolic pathways that this program considers (by default) are those defined by KEGG Orthologs (KOs) in the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
 Each KO represents a gene function, and a KEGG module is a set of KOs that collectively carry out the steps in a metabolic pathway.

 Alternatively or additionally, you can define your own set of metabolic modules and estimate their completeness with this program.
 Detailed instructions for doing this can be found by looking at the <span class="artifact-n">[user-modules-data](/help/main/artifacts/user-modules-data)</span> and  <span class="artifact-p">[anvi-setup-user-modules](/help/main/programs/anvi-setup-user-modules)</span> pages.

 Given a properly annotated <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> or <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span>, this program determines which enzymes are present and uses these functions to compute the completeness of each metabolic module.
 There are currently two strategies for estimating module completeness - pathwise and stepwise - which are discussed in the technical details section on this page.
 The output of this program is one or more tabular text files - see <span class="artifact-n">[kegg-metabolism](/help/main/artifacts/kegg-metabolism)</span> for the output description and examples.

 For a practical tutorial on how to use this program, visit [this link](https://anvio.org/tutorials/fmt-mag-metabolism/).
-A more abstract discussion of available parameters, as well as technical details about how the metabolism estimation is performed, can be found below.
+A more abstract discussion of available parameters, as well as technical details about how the metabolism estimation is done, can be found below.

 ## What metabolism data can I use?

 You have three options when it comes to estimating metabolism.

 1. KEGG only (this is the default).
 In this case, estimation will be run on modules from the KEGG MODULES database, which you must set up on your computer using <span class="artifact-p">[anvi-setup-kegg-data](/help/main/programs/anvi-setup-kegg-data)</span>.
 If you have a default setup of KEGG, you need not provide any parameters to choose this option.
-However, if you have your KEGG data in a non-default location on your computer, you will have to use the `--kegg-data-dir` parameter to indicate its location.
+However, if you have your KEGG data in a non-default location on your computer, you will have to use the `--kegg-data-dir` parameter to point out its location.
 2. KEGG + USER data.
 In this case, we estimate on KEGG modules as in (1), but _also_ on user-defined metabolic modules that you set up with <span class="artifact-p">[anvi-setup-user-modules](/help/main/programs/anvi-setup-user-modules)</span> and provide to this program with the `--user-modules` parameter.
 3. USER data only.
 You can elect to skip estimation on KEGG modules and _only_ run on your own data by providing both the `--user-modules` and `--only-user-modules` parameters.